 While many people enjoy Pilates or Barre just for the sake of physical fitness, they can be especially beneficial for a person who is recovering from an injury or surgery.
 Pilates and Barre help address the following aspects of rehabilitation:

 During your sessions, Jill helps you understand how your body works.
 This knowledge enables you to incorporate your whole body in the healing process, allowing you to recover faster.

 The whole-body approach involved in these exercises teaches you to correct and prevent common imbalances that affect how you move.

 Pilates shows you how to decrease the stress placed on your joints and soft tissue.
 By restoring a healthy balance of strength and flexibility, you reduce your risk of future injury.

 Pilates and Barre are often used in combination with physical therapy to produce the best effects.
 Some patients may turn to Pilates or Barre only after other options for physical therapy have been exhausted.
 Others may use these exercises from Day 1 as a part of their rehabilitation plan.

-At Results Physical Therapy, trained staff members like Jill can help you determine whether Pilates or Barre will meet your needs.
-While Pilates and Barre are not a form of physical therapy, they can often be used alongside physical therapy to support your recovery.
+At Results Movement Studio, trained staff members like Jill can help you determine whether Pilates or Barre will meet your needs.

 To learn more about how Pilates or Barre can help, call Results Physical Therapy today.